I’ve just come back from a long run. It was a bit of an adventure. This particular run had it all.

 Not only did I have to deal with being overheated, but I also had to be careful with my foot placement so I would slide into a big, wet, muddy puddle.

 Half an hour later, I was off Bonnie Dundee track, back onto a gravel country road.
 With a change in road conditions, I also saw a change in weather conditions.
 No longer overcast, the sun was out and the forest was glistening.
-While it was now sunny, I noticed a change in temperature.
-The long sleeves now pulled down.
+While it was now sunny, I noticed a temperature change.
+The long sleeves are now pulled down.
 The buff out of its pocket and back on the head.

 While some runners would have gotten mad, I saw the valuable lessons that this long run taught me.

-• eg It’s possible for it to be overcast and you be hot.
+- eg it can be overcast and you be hot.
 It’s also possible for it to be sunny and you be cold.